-You’ve made your decision, a platform stole your heart or your brain, and you are very excited about the implementation.
-Only, as with any new situation, when the future is unknown, it can get scary and stressful.
-If you’re upgrading from a manual or simple cloud solution to a fully automated system, then you’re off to a great start.
+You’ve made your choice, and the expense management platform has captured your heart or mind, and you’re ecstatic about the execution.
+Only, as with any unfamiliar circumstance, when the future is unclear, it may be frightening and worrisome.
+You’re off to a good start if you’re transitioning from a manual or basic cloud solution to a completely automated one.

 One of the hardest parts of this change in process will be helping users swap their old habits for new ones.
-An easy to use platform should make your work easier and minimise the training time you need to give.
+An easy-to-use platform should make your work easier and minimize the training time you need to give.
 That being said, even a great new piece of software can fail without proper support.
 Let’s look at our top tips:

 Prepare your data

-Once this step completed, it’s very important to have the new structure and rules as limpid as possible for your supplier.
-Make sure all the information is available and ready to be used: employees data, approval flows, credit card information, reimbursement policies, mileage rules etc …
+Once this step is completed, it’s very important to have the new structure and rules as limpid as possible for your supplier.
+Make sure all the information is available and ready to be used: employees data, approval flows, credit card information, reimbursement policies, mileage rules, etc …

 While the list may vary from one company to another, it’s very important to make sure you know what will be needed and who to contact for what information.
 This preparation work will help you save precious time during the implementation phase.